IHE/HIE-Whitepaper/README.md

 The [Patient Identifier Cross-reference for Mobile (PIXm)](http://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) provides the same query capability as PIX but leverages the [FHIR](http://fhir.hl7.org) standard.
 [PIXm](http://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) can be used as an API to a Patient Identity Management system like [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) defines.
 [PIXm](http://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) does not include a feed transaction, see the [Patient Master Identity Registry (PMIR)](#54-patient-master-identity-registry-pmir) discussion below.

+This is an introduction to the Profiles use within an HIE.
+These profiles include other use-case support, and other optional functions.
+Please reference the Profiles for details in [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) and [PIXm](http://profiles.ihe.net/ITI/TF/Volume1/ch-41.html).

 ## 5.2 Patient Demographics Query (PDQ)

 Demographics (information describing the patient in general) are used to help identify the patient.
-With information on dates of birth and sex, information about Leslie Ramsi, a male born on May-2-1968, can be distinguished from that of Leslie Ramsi, a female born on July-23-1987.
+With information on dates of birth and gender, information about Leslie Ramsi, a male born on May-2-1968, can be distinguished from that of Leslie Ramsi, a female born on July-23-1987.

-The Patient Demographics Query ([PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html)) profile enables client systems to discover full identity information on a Patient given some set of demographics information the client knows.
+The Patient Demographics Query [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) profile enables client systems to discover full identity information on a Patient given some set of demographics information the client knows.
-The premise of this profile is that the PDQ service will be made available by systems with more comprehensive and more accurate demographic information about patients than other systems.
+The PDQ service is made available by systems with more comprehensive and more accurate demographic information about patients, and provide a query mechanism so that the details can be discovered.

 A typical use of [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) is to discover the patient's [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Affinity Domain
 Patient ID.
 Imagine that Justin McCarthy heads to the local public